The Marriotts Careers Team

-Herts University - We have also joined forces with the University of Hertfordshire and we are part of their Beacon and the Aspire Higher Programmes.
+Herts University - We have also joined forces with the University of Hertfordshire and we are part of their Aspire Higher Programme.

 Aspire, is a project run by the charity Transitions UK.
 The Aspire Project which is based in Watford and Stevenage, is aimed at supporting young people from disadvantaged backgrounds.
 The Project works with young people aged 14-15 years old, who have been highlighted as needing extra support via weekly mentoring sessions.
 The main aim of the role would be to support young people to make positively informed choices via advising and guiding.
 A part of the mentoring task entails meeting ‘individual needs’, by working on various aspects such as managing difficult emotions and challenges, enhancing emotional literacy to enable young people to verbalise their feelings, self-esteem, school attendance, supporting in obtaining life skills and so on.
 A vital part of our role is also to support the young person to maximise their opportunities and potential by encouraging them to learn new skills and refine those which may need improving such as communication skills and development of empathy and self- awareness.